1967 Chicago blizzard: Record snowfall for a single storm

 The 23 in inches of snow that fell on Chicago for 29 hours from the morning of January 26, 1967 is a record for a single storm.
 The 19.8 in that fell on January 26–27 was the greatest amount of snow for a 24-hour period, later surpassed by Groundhog Day Blizzard of 2011 with 20.0 in February 1–2, 2011.
 The single day record of 16.4 in for January 26 was later broken by the Chicago Blizzard of 1979 when 16.5 in fell.

 Between January 26 and February 5, 36.5 in of snow fell, which is typical for an entire Chicago winter.
 This helped contribute to the 1966-67 winter setting a record seasonal snowfall of 68.4 in for Chicago, breaking the previous record of 66.4 in, set in 1951–52.
 This record would be surpassed just three seasons later, when the 1969-70 winter dropped 77.0 in of snow on the city.
 Since 1970, the city has surpassed the 1966-67 snowfall total three additional times: 82.3 in in 1977–78, 89.7 in in 1978–79, and 82.0 in in 2013–14.

 In 2011, when another snowstorm was in progress, the ten worst snowstorms in Chicago to that date were noted, the list topped by the January 1967 storm.
-Later severe snowstorms did not stop the city totally, because of improved weather forecasting which allowed businesses to decide to close early when snow was expected, and the city to devise plans for effective snow removal for each snow storm, including barring overnight parking on main streets in winter.
+Later snowstorms did not halt city activity to the same extent, in part because improved weather forecasting allowed businesses to close early when heavy snow was expected.
+The city also implemented more structured snow-removal plans, including winter restrictions on overnight parking on main streets.
 Sensors and cameras are in place to see where snow removal is most needed, and the fleet of snow plows is smaller to do the same work, at 330.

 Disposal of the snow

-Disposing the snow collected by plows posed challenges on account of the drifting and the quantity of snow and so many roads blocked by abandoned vehicles.
+Disposing of the snow collected by plows posed challenges on account of the drifting and the quantity of snow and so many roads blocked by abandoned vehicles.
 Some was put on a train in refrigerated cars to Florida so children there could see what snow looked like.
 Other railroads disposed of snow on their own property by melting it, or if they had freight trains heading south, loaded a few cars with snow that would melt en route.
 The city of Chicago resorted to dumping it in the Chicago River, a practice no longer used, for bad effects on river water quality; instead it has designated locations throughout the city for dumping excess accumulations.
 The city also had a few vehicles that melted the snow in the truck, greatly reducing its volume.

 Photos of the city in the blizzard

-Some roofs collapsed, vehicles were stalled in snow, while some people had fun or tried out their snowshoes to get to work on Friday January 27, 1967.
-In 2013, the Chicago Tribune collected its photos from those days, to tell the story that way.
+Several roofs collapsed and vehicles were immobilized by snow, while some residents used snowshoes to travel on January 27, 1967.
+In 2013, the Chicago Tribune compiled photographs from the period to document the event.